ESCAPE Pain Programme

 Please be sure to wear loose-fitting clothing and comfortable shoes, bring along a water bottle, and reading glasses (if required).

 Your facilitator will explain that it is easier to become more active and do more exercise if you set yourself a goal.
-You can start by thinking about something that you really want to do, for example, going to the park with the grandchildren or working in the garden for 30 minutes daily.
+You can start by thinking about something that you really want to do, for example, going to the park with your grandchildren or working in the garden for 30 minutes daily.
 You can then put together an action plan, explaining:

 - What you want to achieve (your goal, for example, working in the garden daily)